delta-io/delta/PROTOCOL.md

 This directory format is only used to follow existing conventions and is not required by the protocol.
 Actual partition values for a file must be read from the transaction log.

-### Delta Log Entries
+### Delta Lake Log Entries
-Delta files are stored as JSON in a directory at the root of the table named `_delta_log`, and together make up the log of all changes that have occurred to a table.
+Delta Lake files are stored as JSON in a directory at the root of the table named `_delta_log`, and together make up the log of all changes that have occurred to a table.
-Delta files are the unit of atomicity for a table, and are named using the next available version number, zero-padded to 20 digits.
+Delta Lake files are the unit of atomicity for a table, and are named using the next available version number, zero-padded to 20 digits.

 For example: